PragatiBasnet29/Docker-for-Beginner/basic docker command.md

+Here is your corrected Docker command sequence with explanations:

-# Run the NGINX image.
+## Run the NGINX image.
 If the image is not present, it will pull it from Docker Hub.
 docker run nginx

-# Only pulls the image the first time.
+## Only pulls the image the first time.
 For subsequent operations, the same image will be reused.

 # List all running containers and display basic information such as container ID, creation date, etc.
 docker ps

-# Each container gets a unique (random) container ID.
+## Each container gets a unique (random) container ID.

-# Run an image with the given name (replace 'image_name' with your desired image).
+## Run an image with the given name (replace 'image_name' with your desired image).
 docker run image_name

-# Access Docker Hub to explore and pull images.
+## Access Docker Hub to explore and pull images.
 hub.docker.com

-# Run an interactive terminal session with the image.
+## Run an interactive terminal session with the image.
 docker run -it IMAGE_NAME bash

 # Check the operating system by displaying release information.